 - Don’t assume that giving things away will prevent the state from having any asset to go after when you’re gone, or that you must give everything away to be “low income enough” to qualify for benefits.
 The government has a “look back” period, which means they will look back over the past five years to see what assets you have gotten rid of in order to qualify for benefits.

 - Any action you take may have drastically different consequences than those you intended.
-Always run any decision by an attorney first.
+Always run any decision by a Los Angeles trial attorney first.

 Making Out a Will, Living Will or Health Care Advance Directive